quantumMechanics/railsfever/README.md

 # RAILS FEVER

-This repo contains source for http://www.railsfever.com
+See the development version of the site at http://netcool.herokuapp.com

-See the development version (staging env) of the site at http://netcool.herokuapp.com
+The backend is complete, but a UI redesign work is in progres.
+Please pardon our appearance.
+Some links may not work.